raymondw99/SI1336/README.md

 in predicting the progression of COVID-19 and can be found [here](https://github.com/raymondw99/Compartmental-Models).

-Parts of the material have been based upon the previous work of [Axel Strömberg](https://github.com/axelstr/Simulation_and_modeling) and [Erik Weilow](https://github.com/eweilow/simulation-and-modeling).
+The material haa been partially based upon the previous work by [Axel Strömberg](https://github.com/axelstr/Simulation_and_modeling) and [Erik Weilow](https://github.com/eweilow/simulation-and-modeling).

 © Raymond Wang 2020